Self-similar solutions in one-dimensional kinetic models: A probabilistic view: Introduction

-where $(X,X_1,\dots,X_N)$ are stochastically independent random variables with the same characteristic function $\tphi_\infty$, $\Th$ is a random variable with uniform distribution on $(0,1)$ and $(X,X_1,\dots,X_N)$, $\Th$ and $(A_1,\dots,A_N)$ are stochastically independent.
-Moreover, $Z_1\stackrel{\CL}=Z_2$ means that the random variables $Z_1$ and $Z_2$ have the same law. $\hat Q$ is usually called smoothing transformation and equations of kind \eqref{stazselfintegral}-\eqref{eq.3} are referred to as fixed point equations for distributions.
+where $(X,X_1,\ldots,X_N)$ are stochastically independent random variables with the same characteristic function $\tphi_\infty$, $\Th$ is a random variable with uniform distribution on $(0,1)$ and $(X,X_1,\ldots,X_N)$, $\Th$ and $(A_1,\ldots,A_N)$ are stochastically independent.
+Moreover, $Z_1\stackrel{\CL}=Z_2$ means that the random variables $Z_1$ and $Z_2$ have the same law. $\hat Q$ is usually called smoothing transformation, and equations of kind~(\ref{stazselfintegral}), or equivalently (\ref {eq3}), are referred to as fixed point equations for distributions.

-In \cite{CeGaBo} Maxwell models of type \eqref{eq.boltzivp} are considered from a very general point of view and some key properties that lead to the self-similar asymptotics are established mainly by analytic techniques.
+In \cite{CeGaBo} Maxwell models of type (\ref{eqboltzivp}) are considered from a very general point of view and some key properties that lead to the self-similar asymptotics are established mainly by analytic techniques.
 The goal of our paper is to study convergence to self-similar solutions by means of probabilistic methods.
-Via a suitable probabilistic representation of the solution of \eqref{eq.boltzivp} we resort to {\em central limit theorems} and {\em fixed point equations for distributions}.
+Via a suitable probabilistic representation of the solution of (\ref{eqboltzivp}) we resort to \textit{central limit theorems} and \textit{fixed point equations for distributions}.
 In this way we are able to extend some results presented in \cite{CeGaBo}.
 The main result we obtained is the proof of long-time convergence of the rescaled solution to a self-similar solution essentially under the natural hypothesis that the initial condition belongs to the domain of normal attraction of a stable distribution.
-Our approach is a generalization, to the study of convergence to self--similar solutions, of the one developed in \cite{BLM2008} to study the convergence to stationary solutions for the problem \eqref{eq.boltzivp}-\eqref{eq.2} with $N=2$.
+Our approach is a generalization of the methods developed in \cite{BLM2008}, where only the convergence to stationary solutions for (\ref{eqboltzivp}) and (\ref{eq2}) with $N = 2$ has been studied.
+We mention that in \cite{BaLaTo} a probabilistic approach has been used to study the solutions of a kinetic equation in which the collision gain operator is a (bilinear) inhomogeneous smoothing transformation.

-The general idea to represent solutions to Kac-like equations in a probabilistic way dates back at least to \cite{McKean1966}; this approach has been fully formalized and employed in the derivation of various results in the last decade, see e.g.\cite{CarlenCarvalhoGabetta2000,GabettaRegazziniCLT}.
-For the original Kac equation, probabilistic methods have been used in many papers, see \cite{RegazUmi} for a review.
+The general idea of representing solutions to Kac-like equations in a probabilistic way dates back at least to \cite{McKean1966}; this approach has been fully formalized and employed in the derivation of various results in the last decade; see, for example, \cite {CarlenCarvalhoGabetta2000,GabettaRegazziniCLT}.
+For the original Kac equation, probabilistic methods have been used in many papers; see \cite{RegazUmi} for a review.